 In this guide we will share how we discovered Early Retirement, and a step-by-step plan to achieve early retirement in India.
 As a bonus we will also share our own early retirement journey with you.
 By the end of this guide you will fully understand what Early Retirement is and how can you achieve it.

 TABLE OF CONTENT

-- When I finally entered the workforce at a Big Company, I was soon frustrated by the usual job stress and job insecurity.
+- JOB WAS FRUSTRATING: When I finally entered the workforce at a Big Company, I was soon frustrated by the usual job stress and job insecurity.